-We’re pleased to announce the mentors for this year’s Escalator Talent Development Scheme, who will form part of the judging panel for entries and will also offer practical advice and creative feedback to selected writers over the nine-month period.
+We’re pleased to announce the mentors for this year’s Escalator Talent Development Scheme, who will form part of the judging panel for entries and will also offer practical advice and creative feedback to selected writers over the ten-month period.

 Megan Bradbury was born in the United States and grew up in Britain.
 She studied at the University of East Anglia, graduating with an MA in Creative Writing in 2005.
 In 2012 she was awarded the Charles Pick Fellowship at UEA, and in 2013 she won an Escalator Literature Award and a Grant for the Arts to help fund the completion of her first novel, Everyone is Watching.
 The novel tells the story of New York City through the geniuses that have inhabited it – among them, Walt Whitman, Robert Moses, Robert Mapplethorpe, and Edmund White.
 It was published by Picador in summer 2016.
 Twitter